 Illness or unforeseeable circumstances may cause an instructor to cancel a class session.
 If a class is cancelled for the day, signs are posted on the front door of Wayne College and also on the door of the classroom.
-Information also will be posted on the front page of the Wayne College Web site at www.wayne.uakron.edu in the "Classes Not Meeting" box.
+Information also will be posted on the Wayne College Web site at www.wayne. uakron.edu.

 Only the dean of the college or his designate may cancel classes in the event of inclement weather conditions or other extenuating circumstances.
-The student should listen to the following media for information about class cancellations: WAKR (AM 1590), WONE (FM 97.5), WHBC (AM 1480, FM 94.1), WTOU (AM 1350), WKDD (FM 98.1), WKLM (FM 95.3), WKVX (AM 960), WINW (AM 1520), WRQK (FM 106.9), WQMX (FM 94.9), WTAM (AM 1100), WLTF (FM 106.5) or WQKT (FM 104.5).
+The student should listen to the following media for information about class cancellations: WAKR (AM 1590), WONE (FM 97.5), WHBC (AM 1480, FM 94.1), WTOU (AM 1350), WKDD (FM 98.1), WKLM (FM 95.3), WKVX (AM 960), WINW (AM 1520), WRQK (FM 106.9), WQMX (FM 94.9), WTAM (AM 1100), or WQKT (FM 104.5).
 Alternatively, you can call the University's Emergency Information Phone Line (330-972-SNOW) or Wayne College's Snowline (330-684-8775) for weather related or emergency information.
-Weather-related cancellations also are posted on the Wayne College home page, www.wayne. uakron.edu, in the "Classes Not Meeting" box.
+Weather-related cancellations also are posted on the Wayne College web page.

 The closing of the Akron campus does not mean that classes at Wayne College are canceled.
 The dean of Wayne College makes a separate determination and decision.
-Courses offered at off-campus locations adhere to the calendars of the host institutions.
 A student attending classes at the Holmes County Higher Education Center should listen to WKLM (FM 95.3) to find out if the center has been closed due to inclement weather or for other reasons.
 Cancellation of classes at The University of Akron and/or Wayne College due to inclement weather or other reasons does not mean that classes are canceled at off-campus sites.

-ACADEMIC POLICIES AND PRACTICES

-Academic Honors and Dean's List
+ACADEMIC POLICIES AND PRACTICES Academic Honors and Dean's List